-In the meantime, ZOOM online meetings are set up to continue at least until King County is approved for reopening Phase 3 (gatherings of up to 50 people) for all three meetings.
+ZOOM online meetings are set up to continue for the foreseeable future.
 Due to a "zoom-bombing" incident at one of our meetings, members may now click here for links for the meetings which are now on an OSAT-members-only page.
 Furthermore, the Zoom capability of a "waiting room" has been implemented to assure attendees are known members or otherwise safe attendees.
 If you are a member of AA but not a member of OSAT, and would like to join one of these meetings, please contact Rick S for access.

 During this time, continued support of AA in accordance with the Seventh Tradition is important.
 As we are not collecting in the meeting circles, please consider a direct donation via these links to Eastside Intergroup, Seattle Intergroup, or National AA, and/or keep your regular weekly donation in a baggie to share when we are able to get together once again.
 If you would like to send a check, here are the addresses: